debashishere/blogging/README.md

 <p>A Blogging Website, where you can <b>signup/login</b> using <b>google account</b> and <b>start writting</b>
   anything about coding, <b>read</b> what other people posting and <b>perticipate</b> in discuusiion through <b>comment</b> and <b>reply</b> dialogs. you can also <b>support other</b> view by <b>liking</b> their comments, replies and posts.</p>

+### Concepts
+#### This website is build on four basic concepts

+- Blogs:  The root concept of the website.
+A blog has posts .

+- Posts:  A blog post is the publishable item that the blog author has created.
+This information is meant to be timely, reflecting what the authors want to publish to the world now.
+It is understood that as time passes, blog posts content ages and becomes less relevent.

+- Comments:  A comment is the place where people including blog post author can react to the post, perticiapte in comment and replie dialogs.

+- Users:  A user is someone who interacts with the website, be they acting as an Author, an Administrator, or just a Reader.
+For public blogs, readers may be anonymous, but to write post and react to post a reader must be identified by the wensite .

 <h2>Technologies</h2>
 <table>